 Movie buffs may recognize Matera as the setting where Mel Gibson filmed The Passion of the Christ.”
-More recently, chase scenes from the soon-to-be-released James Bond flick, No Time To Die with Daniel Craig were also filmed there.
+More recently, chase scenes from the James Bond flick, No Time To Die with Daniel Craig were also filmed there.

 A family drama, too

 Like many modern women, Imma Tataranni juggles a home life with her career.
 She is married to Pietro De Ruggeri (played by Massimiliano Gallo), a doting husband who is continually trying to assuage his wife’s stress.
 Although I’m not clear about his occupation, he does seem to have far more spare time than his wife.
 In addition to doing a lion’s share of cooking and parenting in the home, he has downtime to practice the saxophone.